tardate/LittleArduinoProjects/Kinetics/HomopolarJouleThiefBlinky/README.md

 and in fact was thoroughly explored in the [January 2016 issue of American Journal of Physics](https://physics.stackexchange.com/questions/150033/how-does-this-simple-electric-train-work).

-After some fiddling around, I ended up with a vertically-mounted demonstration that produced a nice bouncing spring... which immediately got me thinking about the collapsing electromegnetic field on each bounce, and how that reminded me of what is going on in a [Joule Thief](../Electronics101/ToroidJouleThief).
+After some fiddling around, I ended up with a vertically-mounted demonstration that produced a nice bouncing spring... which immediately got me thinking about the collapsing electromagnetic field on each bounce, and how that reminded me of what is going on in a [Joule Thief](../Electronics101/ToroidJouleThief).

 Seems like this might suit the